rstacruz/dom101/README.md

 ## Why?

 If you're writing a frontend library, it's best to avoid a dependency on [jQuery].
 This means having to write your own DOM manipulation code, though.
 To speed you along, I've packaged all that typical DOM manipulation code into many single-use JS files.

+> #### Slim builds
-- **Slim builds**: you can use [browserify] to make your final bundle and it will only bundle the functions it needs, instead of bundling a monolithic jQuery.
+> You can use [browserify] to make your final bundle and it
+> will only bundle the functions it needs, instead of bundling a monolithic
+> jQuery.
+>
+> #### Copy-pastable

-- **Copy-pastable**: if you don't want to include dom101 as a dependency, each file ([example]) stand on their own and can be easily pasted into your project.
+> If you don't want to include dom101 as a dependency, each
+> file ([example]) stand on their own and can be easily pasted into your project.
+>
+> #### Semi-legacy support

-- **Semi-legacy support**: Minimum browser supported is IE8.
+> Minimum browser fully-supported is IE8, with most of the utilities
+> working with even older IE versions.

-dom101 follows the conventions of [101].
+dom101 loosely follows the conventions of [101].

 <br>